virajparimi/safe-visual-mapf/README.md

             pud/plots/collect_all_trajs.sh <env_name> <config_path> <unconstrained_ckpt_path> <constrained_ckpt_path>
         ```
 6. Run the python metrics notebooks provided in `pud/plots/` to re-generate the data used for tables in the paper.
 Note that you will need to
-    a.
-Use `plot_pointenv_metrics.ipynb` for 2D Navigation related experiments
+    - Use `plot_pointenv_metrics.ipynb` for 2D Navigation related experiments
-    b.
-Use `plot_habitat_metrics.ipynb` for Visual Navigation related experiments
+    - Use `plot_habitat_metrics.ipynb` for Visual Navigation related experiments
 7. To use the same data that was use to generate the results in the paper, simply download that data using the following [link](https://nas.mers.csail.mit.edu/sharing/nJ0UcyTNu)
     - Unzip the data inside `pud/plots/` directory
         ```sh